 Yes.
-Corporations, partnerships, estates and certain trusts generally are treated as separate entities for federal tax purposes.
+Corporations, partnerships, estates and certain trusts generally are treated as separate entities for U.S. federal income tax purposes.
 Partnerships and certain trusts are not subject to tax at the entity level.

-Certain entities (generally LLCs) may “check the box” to elect how they are classified for federal tax purposes.
-Except for entities that are per se corporations (such as state law corporations or similar foreign entities), an entity with at least two members can choose to be taxable as a corporation or a partnership, and a business entity with a single member can choose to be taxable as a corporation or disregarded as an entity separate from its owner.
+Certain entities (generally limited liability companies (LLCs)) may “check the box” to elect their classification for U.S. federal income tax purposes.
+Except for entities that are per se corporations (such as U.S. state law corporations or similar foreign entities), an entity with at least two members can choose to be taxable as a corporation or a partnership, and a business entity with a single member can choose to be taxable as a corporation or disregarded as an entity separate from its owner.
 As disregarded entities are not recognized for U.S. federal income tax purposes, they are used in tax structures for a variety of reasons to allow a group of entities to report as one company for U.S. federal income tax purposes, but for other state or foreign law purposes to be recognized as a separate legal entities; for example, to hold assets or businesses separate from other related entities, to facilitate a parent company’s need to register an entity in a foreign jurisdiction in order to own assets or carry on its business and comply with local payroll and social insurance requirements.

-The U.S. taxes the worldwide income of U.S. companies.
-A company is a U.S. company if it is incorporated in the U.S. Foreign corporations are subject to tax in the United States on its income that is effectively connected with a U.S. trade or business and on certain of its income from U.S. sources.
+The United States taxes the worldwide income of U.S. companies.
+A company is a U.S. company if it is incorporated in the United States.
+Foreign corporations are subject to tax in the United States on income that is effectively connected with a U.S. trade or business and on certain of its income from U.S. sources.

-Individual citizens of the U.S. generally are taxed on their worldwide income regardless of their country of residency.
+Individual U.S. citizens and U.S. residents are generally taxed on their worldwide income regardless of their country of residence.

 Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or co-ordination centres, etc?

 There are no special federal tax zones in the United States.
-The U.S. does have recognize special rules for certain entities, such as Regulated Investment Companies, Real Estate Investment Trusts, Domestic International Sales Corporations, Real Estate Mortgage Investment Conduits and S Corporations.
+The United States does recognize special rules for certain entities, such as Regulated Investment Companies (RICs), Real Estate Investment Trusts (REITs), Domestic International Sales Corporations (DISCs), Real Estate Mortgage Investment Conduits (REMICs) and S Corporations.

 Are there any particular tax regimes applicable to intellectual property, such as patent box?

-The U.S. does not have a patent box regime.
-There have been recent proposals for the U.S. to adopt a patent box regime, but it is unclear if any will be included in current tax reform efforts.
+The United States does not have a patent box regime.
+There have been recent proposals for the United States to adopt a patent box regime, but it is unclear if any will be included in current tax reform efforts.

-The U.S. does have a research and development tax credit that provides an incentive to develop intellectual property.
-In addition, section 174 provides for an immediate deduction of research and development expenses, i.e. such expenses are not required to be capitalized.
+The United States does have a research and development tax credit that provides an incentive to develop intellectual property.
+In addition, Section 174 of the tax code provides for an immediate deduction of research and development expenses, i.e. such expenses are not required to be capitalized.

 Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
 Is a group contribution system employed or how can losses be relieved across group companies otherwise?

-Certain entities are generally not eligible to part of a consolidated group including foreign companies, tax-exempt companies, certain insurance companies, companies electing to take the possession tax credit under Section 936, regulated investment companies, real estate investment trusts and S corporations.
+Certain entities are generally not eligible to be part of a consolidated group including foreign companies, tax-exempt companies, certain insurance companies, companies electing to take the possession tax credit under Section 936 of the tax code, regulated investment companies, real estate investment trusts and S corporations.

 Are there any withholding taxes?